natty1712/Holiday/AndroidUpdate.txt

-Lock Bars - Lock the top and buttom bar into place while scrolling
+Tab Manager - An easy way to batch-export, batch-close, and batch-add tabs